The elegant boutiques and small cafés found in the marina, also help create a delightful island atmosphere.

 While many visitors prefer to taking scenic walks through Arrecife, the tourist train offers the easiest access to the city’s attractions in the shortest amount of time.

-The train starts from Charco San Ginés offering hop-on, hop-off access to all the major tourist attractions and points of interest.
-A multilingual audio commentary is also available for those who wish to stay aboard or learn prior to visiting.
+The City Sightseeing Train starts from Charco San Ginés offering hop-on, hop-off access to all the major tourist attractions and points of interest.
+Multilingual audio commentary is also available for those who wish to stay aboard or learn about an attraction prior to visiting.

 Two castles can be found along the coastline in Arrecife with both containing important local museums and throngs of tourists.